kassemanis/Unity_ML_Agents_Flying_UAV/README.md

-# Flying Drone Using Unity ML-Agents
+# Flying UAV Using Unity ML-Agents

 This project involves training a flying drone to navigate a virtual environment using Unity and the ML-Agents toolkit.
 Specifically, the drone must learn to dodge trees and reach a predetermined goal.